-We are developing and implementing significant information technology system conversion projects during 2021 and beyond.
+We are developing and implementing significant information technology system conversion projects.
 During system conversion projects, we are exposed to risks including those involved with data migration, user acceptance and understanding of new systems, and disruptions in processes that depend on these systems.
 We implement project planning and testing processes in order to minimize these risks, but there can be no assurance that business disruptions or system failures will not occur.